 - a.
-Operators will submit a Form 15, Earthen Pit Report/Permit to the Director for review and approval prior to constructing any of the following: - (1) All production pits; - (2) Special purpose pits except those listed in Rules 908.c.(1) or (2); - (3) Drilling pits; and - (4) Multi-well pits, including those located at Centralized E&P Waste Management Facilities. - b.
-Operators will submit a Form 15, Earthen Pit Report/Permit to the Director for review and approval prior to enlarging or otherwise modifying an existing properly permitted pit. - c.
-Operators will submit a Form 15, Earthen Pit Report/Permit within 30 days after constructing: - (1) Emergency Pits, Plugging Pits, and Workover Pits if they are used in the initial phase of an emergency response; and - (2) Cuttings Trenches approved on a Form 2A, Oil and Gas Location Assessment. - d.
-In order to allow adequate time for pit permit review and approval, Operators will submit a Form 15, Earthen Pit Report/Permit at the same time they submit a Form 2A, Oil and Gas Location Assessment, or Oil and Gas Development Plan.
-The Director may condition approval of the Form 15, Earthen Pit Permit upon compliance with additional terms, provisions, or requirements necessary to protect public health, safety, welfare, the environment, and wildlife resources.
-The Director may deny a Form 15, Earthen Pit Report/Permit if the Director determines it does not provide necessary and reasonable protections for public health, safety, welfare, the environment, and wildlife resources, or that it fails to protect against adverse environmental impacts on any air, water, soil, or biological resource resulting from Oil and Gas Operations.
+Operators will submit a Form 15, Earthen Pit Report/Permit to the Director for review and approval prior to constructing any of the following: - (1) All Production Pits; - (2) Special Purpose Pits except those listed in Rules 908.c.(1) or (2); - (3) Drilling Pits; and - (4) Multi-Well Pits, including those located at Centralized E&P Waste Management Facilities.

+- b.
+Operators will submit a Form 15, to the Director for review and approval prior to enlarging or otherwise modifying an existing properly permitted Pit. - c.
+Operators will submit a Form 15 within 30 days after constructing: - (1) Emergency Pits, Plugging Pits, and Workover Pits if they are used in the initial phase of an emergency response; and - (2) Cuttings Trenches approved on a Form 2A. - d.
+In order to allow adequate time for Pit permit review and approval, Operators will submit a Form 15 at the same time they submit a Form 2A or Oil and Gas Development Plan.
+The Director may condition approval of the Form 15 upon compliance with additional terms, provisions, or requirements necessary to protect and minimize adverse impacts to public health, safety, welfare, the environment, and wildlife resources.
+The Director may deny a Form 15 if the Director determines it does not provide necessary and reasonable standards to protect and minimize adverse impacts to public health, safety, welfare, the environment, and wildlife resources.
 Notwithstanding the foregoing, no Form 15 will be approved until the associated Form 2A or Oil and Gas Development Plan is approved.